Thiers Issard: Finishing

 Subsequently to grinding the blade is polished to various degrees of gloss.
 The best finish is poli glace or mirror finish.
 Mirror finish is the only finish used if gold leafing is to be part of the decoration of the blade.

 Satin finish requires less polishing time and therefore is not as expensive to produce.
 This finish is mostly used with black acid etching.
 Satin finish can sometimes be applied, as a compromise, to the back of the blade while the mirror finish and gold leafing are applied to the more visible front of the blade.
 This way the blade will not be as expensive as a fully mirror finished one.

-Spine Decoration
+Spine decoration

-Some of the more expensive Thiers Issard razors carry hand worked spine decoration to designs which date back to the 19th Century.
+Some of the more expensive Thiers Issard razors carry hand worked spine decoration to designs which date back to the 19th century.

 Handles

 The rivets are peened by hand to ensure stable movement of the razor blade while folding into the handle.
-The materials used are horn, exotic woods etc. The wood is impregnated with resins and pressed under high pressure to create a stable and water resistant material.
+The materials used include horn and exotic woods.
+The wood is impregnated with resins and pressed under high pressure to create a stable and water resistant material.